 Some degree of conflict is an inevitable part of our normal interactions with other people, whether as neighbours, friends, or part of a community or group.

 Mostly, we manage to sort things out, smooth it over well enough, or move on.
 But that’s not always possible and, if conflict is unresolved, it can be stressful and uncomfortable.
 It can impact on people’s enjoyment of life and affect their health and wellbeing, particularly where the problem can’t be avoided.

-Just as we call on experts to help with many of life’s other problems – from home maintenance to health – mediators offer a set of skills which support people to resolve conflicts or disagreements when they have been unable to do so on their own.
-The use of mediation is on the rise in the UK, in all kinds of settings, as people have come to recognise its power and benefits.
+Just as you call on experts to help with many of life’s other problems – from home maintenance to health – mediators offer a set of skills which support you to resolve conflicts or disagreements when you have been unable to do so on your own.

-As experienced interpersonal mediators, we bring adaptability, resilience and insight to our work.
-Our professional but warm approach helps to ensure that our mediation meetings are focussed and supportive, giving you the best chance of a positive, lasting outcome – and therefore value for money.
+Always working as a pair, we have a professional but warm approach.
+We ensure that our mediation meetings are focused and supportive, giving you the best chance of a swift, positive, lasting outcome.

 A brief guide to mediation